MarlinFirmware/Marlin/Marlin/Slicers/README.md

 Download the right config bundle file (take care about the version of the file for the right release of Prusa Slic3r)
 Start Prusa Slic3r
-Select File -> Import -> Import Config Bundle...
+Select File -> Import -> Import Config Bundle... for a pack of Presets/Filaments/Printers

-or

-Select File -> Import -> Import Config...
+and -> Import Config... for a single pack Preset/Filament/Printer.

 ![picture 1](../../docs/images/PS_Import.png)